jaytaph/RateLimitBundle/README.md

     # The Doctrine Cache provider to use for the doctrine storage engine
     doctrine_provider:    null # Example: my_apc_cache

+    # The Doctrine Cache service, use this if you dont use DoctrineCacheBundle and want to specify a service to use
+    # Should be an instance of \Doctrine\Common\Cache\Cache
+    doctrine_service:    null # Example: project.my_apc_cache

     # The HTTP status code to return when a client hits the rate limit
     rate_response_code:   429